tetrahedronix/essential-script/readme.txt

 == Frequently Asked Questions ==
 = Will I lose all of my custom scripts if I uninstall the plugin? = No, you won't.
 If you use the option `File` to store the script then you can find it saved in the upload directory of Wordpress.
+= Why does this plugin work for untrusted users? = Wordpress includes the ability to create a network of sites.
+If you install a multisite network, then you can allow end users to use Essential Scripts.
+In this case they are able to post a limited set of HTML markup and even JavaScript code.
+See `PageEssentialscript.php` for more info and settings.

 == Development ==